Calm Lake And Mountains

 Anxiety becomes a mental health problem when anxiety symptoms are experienced:

-• when anxiety symptoms are particularly strong and last for long periods of time.
+• When anxiety symptoms are particularly strong and last for long periods of time.

-• when symptoms experienced are out of proportion with the current situation
+• When symptoms experienced are out of proportion with the current situation

 What Causes An Anxiety Disorder & Who Is At Risk?